pymachado/Emerald_DIF/README.md

 3- payNFT() by client

-# NFT_FACTORY Smart Contract
+## NFT_FACTORY Smart Contract
-# Description
+### Description

-This contract has two jobs, one is as a FACTORY; mint all new NFT from new funding request and attach for each NFT its tenant.
+**This contract has two jobs, one is as a FACTORY; mint all new NFT from new funding request and attach for each NFT its tenant.
 It's important to register the person that will be done his debt payment once the NFT will be paid by its client.
-The second job for this contract is as a Vault; the contract store all NFT that has been funding and when it is paid, contract burn the current token sending it to burn address.
+The second job for this contract is as a Vault; the contract store all NFT that has been funding and when it is paid, contract burn the current token sending it to burn address.**

-# Declared functions
+### Declared functions

-function createInvoice(
-        address _recipient,
-        string memory _dataCustumer,
-        uint _valueOfNFT,
-        uint _balanceAdvance,
-        uint _daysDue,
-        int128 _interestRate,
-        int128 _interestRateOverDue) external onlyOwner returns (bool)
+function createInvoice(DATA_INVOICE memory _invoice) external onlyOwner returns (bool)

 function destroyNFT(uint tokenId) external onlyOwner returns(bool)

 function getData(uint256 tokenId) public view returns (string memory dataCustumer, uint valueOfNFT, uint balanceAdvance, uint daysDue, int128 interestRate, int128 interestRateOverDue, address seller)

+function interestToMintOverDue(uint tokenId) public onlyOwner returns(uint)

-function _assemble( string memory _dataCustumer,
+function _assemble( DATA_INVOICE memory _invoice) private returns(uint256)

-                        uint _valueOfNFT,
-                        uint _balanceAdvance,
-                        uint _daysDue,
-                        int128 _interestRate,
-                        int128 _interestRateOverDue,
-                        address _seller,
-                        bytes32 _invoiceHash) private returns(uint256)
+function _interestToBurnOverDue(uint tokenId) private returns(uint)

 function _interestToMint(int128 _mir, uint _amount) private returns (uint)